idarkpearl/basicJsIncludeCalculatorTodoWeatherStateDigitalClock/README.md

 This project is a collection of simple and interactive mini-applications built using HTML, CSS, and JavaScript.
 It includes a Calculator, Digital Clock, Weather App, and To-Do List, showcasing core web development concepts through beginner-friendly, functional implementations.

+⚠️ Note: The project is not fully responsive yet — I forgot to add responsiveness, and honestly… I’m too lazy to do it right now 😄.

 🚀 Features
 ✓ Calculator

 Perform basic arithmetic operations

-Clean UI and responsive layout
+Clean UI and easy to use

 ✓ Digital Clock

-Real-time display of current time
+Real-time display

-Auto-updates every second
+Updates every second

 ✓ Weather App

-Fetches real-time weather data using an external API
+Fetches real-time weather data via API

-Displays temperature, humidity, and weather conditions
+Displays temperature, humidity, and conditions

 ✓ To-Do List

-Add, delete, and mark tasks as done
+Add, delete, and manage tasks

-Simple and easy to manage daily tasks
+Simple and beginner-friendly

 📁 Technologies Used

-HTML5 for structure
+HTML5

-CSS3 for styling
+CSS3

-JavaScript (Vanilla JS) for all functionality
+JavaScript (Vanilla JS)

-Weather API for real-time weather details
+Weather API

 📂 Project Structure
 BASIC_JS/